 Four draft revised Recommendations are proposed for adoption at the Study Group 5 meeting.

-In accordance with § 10.2.2.1 of Resolution ITU-R 1-6, the titles and summaries of these draft Recommendations are given in Annex 2.
+In accordance with § 10.2.2.1 of Resolution ITU-R 1-6, the title and summaries of these draft Recommendations are given in Annex 2.

 2.2 Adoption of draft Recommendations by a Study Group by correspondence (§ 10.2.3 of Resolution ITU-R 1-6)